 If you use trucks, cars or other vehicles for business purposes, you should also purchase a business auto insurance policy.
 Not only is this type of policy required by law, but it can also protect you from liability in the event of an accident.

-Marine Agency offers all types of contractors insurance for contracting and construction professionals, including:
+Marine Agency offers all types of contractors insurance for contracting and construction professionals at cost-efficient rates, including:

-Don’t leave your business unprotected.
-Contact Marine Agency today to learn more about all types of contractors insurance or to request a free quote.
+Don’t leave your business uninsured and unprotected.
+Contact Marine Agency today to learn more information about all types of contractors insurance or to request a free quote.